Thank you for reading our post, please rate this article at the end.

 Switchblades

 All switchblades are pocket knives, but not all pocket knives are switchblades.
-This statement may cause some confusion, but you’ll find that it makes sense when you further examine it.
-Almost all switchblades will be small enough to fit into your pocket and still fold up to be stowed.
+This statement may cause some confusion, but it makes sense when you examine it further.
+Almost all switchblades are small enough to fit in your pocket and still fold up for stowing.

 So, where does the difference between switchblades and pocket knives lie?
 Most people will tell you that a pocket knife becomes a switchblade when the mechanism to deploy the knife is spring-loaded.
-Since the blade is deployed by pressing a switch, it is evident to see where the knives got their name from.
+Since the blade is deployed by pressing a switch, it is clear where the knives got their name.

-This feature makes switchblades particularly suitable for self-defense since the blade will be ready far faster than it takes to unfold a pocket knife’s blade manually.
-On the other hand, you will have to consider the governments of some states regulate that switchblade, so you will have to do your research.
+This feature makes switchblades particularly suitable for self-defense, since the blade is ready much faster than a manually unfolded pocket knife.
+On the other hand, you will have to consider that the governments of some states regulate switchblades, so you will have to do your research.

-In the end, there is some significant overlap between the functionality of the pocket knife and the switchblade since they are essentially the same knife with a different method of operation.
-If switchblades are entirely legal in your state, and you will use your knife for self-defense, we recommend opting for one.
+In the end, there is significant overlap between the pocket knife and the switchblade, since they are essentially the same knife with different operating mechanisms.
+If switchblades are legal in your state and you plan to use your knife for self-defense, we recommend opting for one.

 Butterfly Knife

-The last kind of knife we will be looking at is the butterfly knife, also referred to as a balisong.
+The last kind of knife we will look at is the butterfly knife, also known as a balisong.
 A butterfly knife has a blade attached to split handles that rotate around to cover each half of the blade when it is not in use.
 These handles are connected to the tang, so the blade is well-balanced.

 If you know of butterfly knives, then it is likely that you have seen some of the impressive performances by wielders of these blades.
 Many butterfly knife owners learn how to spin the blade around their fingers, which makes for an impressive (albeit dangerous) display of nerve and resolve.